 15 minutes

-The pasta transforms from soft noodles into golden crispy chips.
+During this time, the pasta transforms from soft noodles into golden crispy chips.

 You’ll know they’re ready when they come out: